Pay Attention to Small Weights: Additional theoretical statements and motivation

 We provide more details regarding the two layers neural network setup.
 For pretraining, the data is generated from a similar structured teacher network $f_{\text{teacher}}$ with $n =2$ neurons and input dimension $d = 2$.
 Furthermore, all neurons are first initialized $a \sim Uni(\{-1,1\})$ i.e. i.i.d.
 Rademacher random variables and $w_{i,j} \sim N(0,1)$ for all $i,j \in [k,d]$ and normalized over the input dimension.
 We initialize the dense network with $k = 20$ and the so-called COB initialization based on the rich regime in \citep{chizat2020lazy}.
 All weights are initialized with $\mathcal{N}(0, 1/n)$ and we ensure that $a_i = -a_{i+10}$ for $i \in [10]$.
 We train for $T =10000$ steps with learning rate $\eta = 2$.
 This training gives us the pretrained network $f_{\text{pre}}$.
 For the fine tuning we generate additional neurons in the same way as the teacher neuron.
 We train for $T =10000$ steps with learning rate $\eta = 1$.
 A slightly smaller learning rate has been chosen to ensure convergence for the large gradient setup.

 \paragraph{Gradient flow} The gradient flow of a two layer neural network for training one neuron is given by

 As highlighted the study of nano gradient flow can be reduced to studying the case of training one neuron where the labels are generated by a teacher neuron $f_{\text{extra}}$.
 This is under the assumption that the chosen neuron is not contributing to the representation.
+In our main statement we simplify even further and train one neuron with $a$ frozen as in the next statement Theorem \ref{thm : small weights appendix}.